-Testing the fifth hypothesis (H5) in Table 10 shows that quality of work-life is posicely and significantly related to q OCB.
+Testing the fifth hypothesis (H5) in Table 10 shows that quality of work-life is positively and significantly related to q OCB.
 The results of this study support Spector's opinion [54], which states that satisfaction with the quality of work-life is the primary determinant of OCB.
-The concrete evidence of improving employees 'quality of work life in an organization is the provision of benefits other than the basic 23 ye ach receives [37].
-QWL measurements in this study use indicators such as employee participation, equitable compensation, a sense of pride in the agency (pride), a sense of security towards work (job security), the safety of the work environment (save the environment), welln 22 career development, conflict resolution, and communication, were shown to have an impact on generating OCB (from packers.
-The sentire of this trudy area in least with the finding (27), which tests that employee who get impact on increasing OCB from teachers.
+The concrete evidence of improving employees' quality of work life in an organization is the provision of benefits other than the basic salary each receives [37].
+QWL measurements in this study use indicators such as employee participation, equitable compensation, a sense of pride in the agency (pride), a sense of security towards work (job security), the safety of the work environment (save the environment), wellness, career development, conflict resolution, and communication, were shown to have an impact on increasing OCB from teachers.
 The results of this study are in line with the findings [37], which state that employees who get a good quality of work-life, namely rewards that follow applicable standards, a conducive work environment, applicable regulations, and opportunities for employees to get challenging jobs and more opportunities for self-development will be able to act following existing norms.